vineeth-au/spring-cloud-config/README.md

 2025-06-17T16:14:28.707Z  INFO 1 --- [my-spring-config-test-app] [           main] com.spring.Application                   : Started Application in 3.428 seconds (process running for 3.971)
 ```

-### What This Repo Demonstrates
+### What This Demonstrates
-This is a minimal, reproducible example that showcases this exact problem.
+This is a minimal, reproducible example that showcases the issue.
 You can clone this repo, run it locally to see the "correct" behavior, then deploy it to a Kubernetes cluster to witness the configuration merging weirdness firsthand.
-The goal here is to provide a clear, isolated test case that can help identify the root cause of this issue and potentially find a workaround or solution.
+The goal here is to provide a clear, isolated test case that can help identify the root cause of this issue and potentially find a solution.